-Skipping the more common selections, like iceberg lettuce, let’s take a closer look at the asteraceae, the daisy family, since several of my favorite European daisies are becoming more widely appreciated in the US.
+Skipping the more common selections, like iceberg lettuce, let’s take a closer look at the Asteraceae, the daisy family, since several of my favorite European daisies are becoming more widely appreciated in the US.

 Nowadays an easily obtainable ‘daisy’ lettuce is Chicorum endivia.
 C. endivia is further split into C. endivia var. crispum or endive, also called curly-leaved endive or frisée, and into C. endivia var. latifolium or escarole, the flat-leaved endive.
 Both the frisée and the escarole have become (nearly) mainstream in the USA.
 They taste a little bitter, but I do appreciate those bitter flavors and like to mix them with milder greens for a big salad.
-If you use olive oil and sweet, balsamic vinegars to dress your salad, they act as an emollient, softening the harsher savor – and you save calories over prepared dressings.
-Did you know that McDonald’s Caesar salad with grilled chicken has only 190 calories, but that the envelop of Newman’s Own Creamy Caesar Dressing served with it, also contains 190 calories?
+If you use olive oil and sweet, balsamic vinegar to dress your salad, they act as an emollient, softening the harsher savor – and you save calories over prepared dressings.
+Did you know that McDonald’s Caesar salad with grilled chicken has only 190 calories, but that the envelope of Newman’s Own Creamy Caesar Dressing served with it, also contains 190 calories?
 A whopping 170 of them from fat!

 Radicchio comes in a variety of manifestation also.
 The one I like best is a tight-leaved variety, which essentially looks like a small head of red cabbage.
 This lettuce is quite peppery.
 I like to add it to milder green leaved lettuces for added spice.

-Two posts ago you saw a small mountain of shredded radicchio dominate a low calorie fish plate.
+Two posts ago you saw a small mountain of shredded radicchio dominate a low-calorie fish plate.
 Today you’ll encounter Rouge d’Hiver and green mache salad greens as a base for a well rounded and tasty chicken dinner.
 Anyone not currently dieting is free to stick with the delicious Parmigiano Penne Pasta that Barry got, may he be cursed – just kiddin’!
 Everything needs to be calibrated, of course, including the greens: 1 oz of lettuce for less than 5 calories are a tasty noodle replacement.
 Your hips will thank you 🙂